 Both core networks connect to the UMTS Terrestrial Radio Access Network.
 The UTRAN has two options for its air interface operations.
 One option is Time Division Duplex (TDD), which makes use of a single 5 MHz carrier for communication between the UE and the UTRAN.
 The other option is the Frequency Division Duplex (FDD), which provides full duplex operation using 5 MHz of spectrum in each direction to and from the UTRAN.
-The following articles in the wireless communication systems section focus on the operations and design aspects of the UTRAN in FDD mode.

 How do all of these components fit together?
 Check out the image below.

 The UTRAN consists of one or more Radio Network Subsystems (RNS).
 An RNS consists of one Radio Network Controller (RNC) and several Nodes.
 The radio network controller and the nodes are two essential components of UTRAN.
 Apart from these two component types, UTRAN requires Operation Maintenance Centers (OMC) to perform Operation Administration and Maintenance (OA&M) functionality on the nodes and RNCs.
 Yes, I know the acronyms are getting a little out of hand, but it is essential to learn them if you want to speak the language!
 Engineers only speak to each other with acronyms and it is very very annoying indeed.